|

 really had any issues with it.
 The proprietary RAW software seems to account for this and edits the distortion out of

+the images when converting them from RAW to jpegs.
 In the past, I have always favored fixed focal length lenses on my pocket cameras.
 However,

 the LX3 lens doesn't compromise on aperture speed, and the optics are also very good.
 I've become particularly